Jay-Aye/jay-aye.github.io/README.md

 * **AUDIENCE**

 This is my first ever website.
-I want to use this as a project piece for a furture portfolio website.
+I want to use this as a project piece for a future portfolio website.
 Therefore my audience for this project is my class mates and teachers.
 It will also be viewed on my portfolio so possible new employers might look at it.

 * **INSPIRATION**